hyperstack-org/hyperstack/docs/installation/installation.md

 ## Adding the Hyperstack gem

-Add the rails-hyperstack gem to your Gemfile, and then bundle install.
+Once you have a new (or existing) Rails app, add the rails-hyperstack gem to your Gemfile, and then bundle install.
 This can be done in one step by running:

 ```
 bundle add 'rails-hyperstack', --version "~> 1.0.alpha1.0"